 On the world scene, volatility of world economies and commodity demand and prices continue to dominate the outlook.
-However, the minerals business requires a long term-view and our company will remain focussed on its objectives and continue to position itself to take advantage of exploration and investment opportunities as they arise.
+While our efforts during the year to date have focussed on securing a partner to advance exploration of its licences in Pakistan, we continue to investigate other investment and exploration opportunities.
+The Company will need to raise further working capital to continue with any planned activities.
 I wish to thank my fellow directors, management and contractors for their contribution to the operation of the company.
 Thanks also to you, our shareholders, for your ongoing support.
 We look forward to your continuing association with Lake Resources.